Texas Medical Board Announcements, Contact Information, Rules, and News

 - KSTAR Physician Assessments - Through TAMHSC-Rural and Community Health Institute, these assessments are designed to help physicians who want to re-enter practice, have a perceived practice issue, or are under medical board order and need an assessment to demonstrate their knowledge base.

-Pain Management Treatment and the Prescription Monitoring Program (PMP)
+Pain Management Treatment, Prescribing and the Prescription Monitoring Program (PMP)

-For the treatment of acute pain, refer to the below info effective Sept.
-1, 2019, regarding opioid prescribing limits.
+For the treatment of acute pain, refer to the below bulleted list effective Sept.
+1, 2019, regarding the 10-day supply limit on opioid prescriptions.
+Chapter 174.5 allows for the use of telemedicine when prescribing for acute pain.

 The Texas Prescription Monitoring Program (PMP) is under the oversight of the Texas State Board of Pharmacy and monitors Schedule II through V controlled substance prescriptions.
 Physicians and other prescribers must set up a PMP account, use it to view and monitor their patients' prescription history for info that might indicate drug abuse, illicit activity, drug diversion, or doctor shopping, and check a patient's PMP history prior to issuing a new or refill prescription for certain controlled substances.
 Refer to the below info effective March 1, 2020, for a list of these substances.